mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

-A straightforward solution consists of computing the sum for each subarray and selecting the maximum sum.
+A straightforward solution consists of computing the sum for each subsequence and selecting the maximum sum.
 Consider the following C implementation.

 {% highlight c %}